emscali1821/nexus-counter-app/README.md

 npm install
 ```

-2. Configure the frontend:
+2. locate the hardhat/frontend:
-Configure the frontend to use the deployed contract address on Nexus.
+Configure the hardhat/frontend to use the deployed contract address on Nexus.

 Modify the `hardhat.config.ts` file:
 ```typescript